hunnor-dict/export-ant/README.md

 Separate PDF files for each direction, generated with Apache FOP.

+## Realm

+A Realm database with both directions.
+Realm supports several cross platform frameworks as well as native Android and iOS apps.

 ## SDictionary

 The custom format of the [SDictionary Project](http://swaj.net/sdict/).
 The textual source format compiles to an open source binary format.